Looking to improve your family’s diet, but not sure how to pull it off on a budget? Consider these 5 ways to eat healthier on a budget.

 Eating better on a budget is challenging, but it is totally worth the effort.
 Here are some things that help us buy those healthier items and still stay in the black:

 I live in Southern California.
 When I post my Grocery Geek report each week, folks comment that our prices are really amazing here.
 That is true.
 In general, groceries in California are not very expensive.
 It’s gas and property costs that are the killer.

 But, I also tend to buy at stores that I know have the rock-bottom prices for the items I need.
-I pick and choose, shopping for certain things where I know I’ll get the best pricing.
+I pick and choose, shopping for certain things where I know I’ll get the best pricing and/or best quality for my money.
 I’ve completely eliminated some stores because they are just not worth the effort for the little value they offer me.